Convergence Theory of Generalized Distributed Subgradient Method with Random Quantization: Abstract

 \section{Abstract}

 The distributed subgradient method (DSG) is a widely discussed algorithm to cope with large-scale distributed optimization problems in the arising machine learning applications.
 Most exisiting works on DSG focus on ideal communication between the cooperative agents such that the shared information between agents is exact and perfect.
 This assumption, however, could lead to potential privacy concerns and is not feasible when the wireless transmission links are not of good quality.
 To overcome the challenge, a common approach is to quantize the data locally before transmission, which avoids exposure of raw data and significantly reduces the size of data.
 Compared with perfect data, quantization poses fundamental challenges on loss of data accuracy, which further impacts the convergence of the algorithms.
-To settle the problem, we propose a generalized distributed subgradient method with random quantization, which can be intepreted as a two time-scale stochastic approximation method.
-We provide comprehensive results on the convergence of the algorithm and derive upper bounds on the convergence rates in terms of the quantization bit, stepsizes and the number of network agents.
-Our results extend the existing results, where only special cases are considered and general conclusions for the convergence rates are missing.
-Finally, numerical simulations are conducted on linear regression problems to support our theoretical results.
+To settle the problem, we propose a generalized distributed subgradient method with random quantization.
+We provide comprehensive results on the convergence of the algorithm for (strongly/weakly) convex objective functions.
+We also derive upper bounds on the convergence rates in terms of the quantization bit, stepsizes and the number of network agents.
+Our analysis extends the existing results, where special cases of stepsizes and convex objective functions are considered, to general conclusions on non-convex cases.
+Finally, numerical simulations are conducted on convex and non-convex settings to support our theoretical results.